m4saka/xcspp/README.md

 ![Windows build](https://github.com/m4saka/xcspp/workflows/Windows%20build/badge.svg)
 ![macOS build](https://github.com/m4saka/xcspp/workflows/macOS%20build/badge.svg)

+## What is XCS?
+XCS is a rule-based machine learning method proposed by Wilson [1].

+It generates if-then rules (i.e., classifiers) by Genetic Algorithm, and updates them by Q-learning-like reinforcement learning mechanisms.

+The method employs human-readable knowledge representation, it could be applied for data mining tasks and machine learning tasks which require interpretability.

+<sub>[1] S. W. Wilson, "Classifier Fitness Based on Accuracy," Evolutionary Computation, Vol.3, No.2, pp.149-175, June 1995. https://doi.org/10.1162/evco.1995.3.2.149</sub>

 ## `XCS` class
 `XCS` class is suitable for general use of the XCS classifier system.
 You can embed XCS in your program with this.